CraftAcademy/workshop/walkthroughs/step 1.md

 ````
 Scenario: List courses
   Given I am on the home page
-  And I am logged in as an administrator
+  And I am logged in as a administrator
   And I click "All courses" link
   Then I should see "You have not created any courses"

 Scenario: Create a course
   Given I am on the home page
-  And I am logged in as an administrator
+  And I am logged in as a administrator
   And I click "All courses" link
   And I click 'Create course" link
   And I fill in "Title" with "Basic programming"